Why does my dog smell like fish? Is it dog anal gland smell? Perhaps, these questions upset you like many others.

 Yeasts are a type of fungus that can cause your pet’s gastrointestinal system problems.
 Yeast overgrowth is a widespread problem in dogs.

 Yeast overgrowth is another reason why does my dog smell like fish.
-Apart from that, the dog may have symptoms like smelly ears/nose, a fishy-smelling coat, etc.
+The dog may have symptoms like smelly ears/nose, a fishy-smelling coat, etc.

 Also, you can notice a drop in weight even though their appetite is still good.
 If so, you should take your dog to a veterinary center for a check-up.